-In 1908, Winston Churchill published a book entitled “My African Journey” this was about his trip to Uganda in 1907 and made famous term “Uganda – The Pearl of Africa”.
-He was quite enthused about what he found in Uganda when he wrote, “For magnificence, for variety of form and color, for profusion of brilliant life – birds, insects, reptiles, beast – for vast scale – Uganda is truly “the pearl of Africa”.
+In 1908, Winston Churchill published a book entitled “My African Journey” this was about his trip to Uganda in 1907 and made the famous term “Uganda – The Pearl of Africa”.
+He was quite enthused about what he found in Uganda when he wrote, “For magnificence, for variety of form and color, for the profusion of brilliant life – birds, insects, reptiles, beast – for vast scale – Uganda is truly “the pearl of Africa”.

 While most Ugandans attribute the name “Pearl of Africa to Winston Churchill, however other European explorers felt similar, they spoke volumes about Uganda and referred to it as the Pearl of Africa.
-John Hanning Speke and Richard Burton in 1858 traversed through Buganda Kingdom and were amazed by what they saw.
-John speke discovered Lake Victoria as the source of the Nile.
+John Hanning Speke and Richard Burton in 1858 traversed through the Buganda Kingdom and were amazed by what they saw.
+John Speke discovered Lake Victoria as the source of the Nile.
 He got impressed and surprised by the local culture and people’s way of living.

 The most credible source of Uganda the pearl of Africa was Henry Morton Stanley, he twice ventured throughout Uganda long before Winston Churchill.
 In fact, Fredrick John D. Lugard well known for saving Uganda for the British from the French wrote, “Stanley was even louder in his praises of Uganda than Speke had been, and described Uganda in 1983 as the “the Pearl of Africa”.